iss-obuz/kingpol/CODEBOOK.md

 Company information and statistics aggregated over yearly records.

 Compilation of this table is controlled by the following parameter groups in ``params.yaml`` file:

 * `years`: yearly records to be included and aggregated in the table
-* `companies`: other parameters specific to the table, e.g. threshold for outlier dectection.
+* `companies`: other parameters specific to the table, e.g. threshold for outlier detection.

 |    | label        | field           | description                                                |
 |---:|:-------------|:----------------|:-----------------------------------------------------------|